simon-ast/taurex-custom-plots/README.md

-# taurex-custom-plots
+# TauREx Custom Plots
-Custom plotting routines for TauREx retrieval output
+Customized plotting routines for the atmospheric retrieval output of TauREx (CITATION).